 Please note that you will not get a report on the number of marks each pupil gets when they “Try It Out”.
 However, there is nothing to stop teachers from monitoring their pupils’ tests and keeping their own unofficial score.

-The MTC administration can be accessed from the top menu bar of NCA Tools, usually for headteachers and other super users.
+The MTC administration can be accessed from the top menu bar of the Primary Assessment Gateway.
+This has replaces the NCA tools website, and is usually for headteachers and other super users.

 The pupil register will be pre-populated with your year 4 pupils.
 Additional pupils can be added into the pupil register if needed.